danieloc/ViagogoGraduateTest/README.md

 # ViagogoGraduateTest
 Finding the closest event on a grid map.

+## To Run
+Please create a java project in eclipse.
+Copy and paste the 'gridMapElements' folder into the bin.
+Then run the 'programStart' file.

 ## Presumptions:
 I made the chance of an event being at any intersection of the grid 25% Since there could be events at any intersection and not square of the grid- Instead of the possibilities being (10x10) + (10x10), it was instead (11x11)+(11x11) -1 (-1 so that the (0,0) intersection was not counted twice)